bradford-hamilton/Ruby-On-Quails/RELEASING_RAILS.md

-# Releasing Rails
+# Releasing Quails

-In this document, we'll cover the steps necessary to release Rails.
+In this document, we'll cover the steps necessary to release Quails.
 Each section contains steps to take during that time before the release.
 The times suggested in each header are just that: suggestions.
 However, they should really be considered as minimums.